-A power of attorney (POA) is a document you can use to let someone else make financial, legal, or medical decisions for you.
-The person granting the power is called the principal, and the person receiving the power to make decisions is known as the agent or attorney-in-fact.
+A power of attorney (POA) is an important estate planning document you can use to allow someone else to make financial, legal, or medical decisions for you.
+The person granting the power is called the principal.
+The person receiving the power to make decisions is known as the agent or attorney-in-fact.

 With a durable power of attorney (DPOA), the agent can continue to make decisions for you even if you become mentally incapacitated, for example, if you develop dementia.
-A regular (non-durable) power of attorney ends if the principal becomes mentally incapacitated.
+A standard (non-durable) power of attorney ends if the principal becomes mentally incompetent.

 Durable Power of Attorney for Health Care

-A durable power of attorney for health care, more commonly known as medical power of attorney (MPOA) or health care power of attorney, is a legal form you can use to let your agent make healthcare-related decisions for you if you’re unable to do so.
+A durable power of attorney for health care, more commonly known as medical power of attorney (MPOA), is a legal document that lets your agent make healthcare-related decisions for you if you are unable to.

-A medical power of attorney is a type of advance directive and serves as a written record of the kinds of medical treatments you want or don’t want, especially for medical emergencies or end-of-life wishes.
-This makes a medical power of attorney durable by default, as it outlines your medical decisions if you become too ill to express them.
+A medical power of attorney is a type of advance directive.
+You appoint a health care agent and give them power to make decisions regarding your health care based on your goals and wishes.
+Generally, a medical power of attorney is durable by default as it outlines your medical decisions if you become too ill to express them.

-You can also use a medical power of attorney to plan ahead for any health-related issues, regardless of age.
-For example, in the event of high-risk surgery, your agent can respond to poor outcomes by deciding on actions like resuscitation, life support, and palliative care.
+You can also use a medical power of attorney to plan for any health-related issues, regardless of age.
+For example, in the event of high-risk surgery, your agent (also called a health care proxy) can respond to poor outcomes by deciding on actions like resuscitation, life support, and palliative care.

 Durable Power of Attorney for Finances

-You can use a durable power of attorney for finances to give an agent the power to make financial and legal decisions for you even when you’re incapacitated.
+You can use a durable power of attorney for finances to give an agent the power to make legal and financial decisions for you even when you’re mentally incapacitated.

-Because it gives the agent broad or “general” scope over the principal’s finances and other assets (unless the principal sets limits), this document is also known as a durable general power of attorney, durable financial power of attorney, or simply a durable power of attorney.
+Because it gives the agent broad or “general” scope over the principal’s financial affairs and other assets (unless the principal sets limits or restrictions), this document is also known as a durable general power of attorney, durable financial power of attorney, or simply a durable power of attorney.

-A durable financial power of attorney is frequently used for long-term financial management, where old age might make it difficult for the principal to manage their trusts, estates, and other assets.
+A durable financial POA is frequently used for long-term financial management, where old age might make it difficult for the principal to manage their trusts, estates, and other assets.

-For example, if you’re in a coma, a trusted agent can continue to file taxes or turn in insurance payments for you so that there are no problems later on.
+For example, suppose you end up in a coma one day.
+In that case, a trusted agent can continue to file tax returns, make insurance payments, or watch over your retirement accounts or other investments so that there are no problems later on.

-A durable power of attorney (DPOA) is a legal document that gives someone you appoint the authority to make decisions for you even if you’re no longer able to decide for yourself (i.e., mentally incapacitated).
+A durable power of attorney (DPOA) is among the most important legal documents you should consider for your estate plan.
+It gives someone you appoint the authority to make decisions for you even if you’re no longer able to decide for yourself because you are mentally incompetent.